Why work in property?

 If you’re more creative or technical, you may enjoy the design element of property.

 As an architect, you’ll create the plans for structures that meet the requirements of the client.
 This may be entire buildings or alterations to existing properties, like extensions or conversions.

 Architects have to take into consideration a wide variety of factors.

 These include: budget, surrounding landscapes, the specifications of the brief, and creating designs that are functional, safe, and economical.

 You’ll often work with surveyors and engineers, as well as the clients, to carry out your work.

-If you’re looking for a job in the property industry that is both creative and innovative field, this last option is probably the one for you.
+If you’re looking for jobs in construction and property that are both creative and innovative, this last option is probably the one for you.